fusionlaboratories/fusionchain/keyring/README.md

     * Admin Policy: Find the policy you want to have applied to the keyring.
 For default policies, add `0`.
     * Key Request Fee: Indicates how much a key creation should cost the requestor.
 Indicated in nQRDO.
     * Signature Request Fee: Indicates how much a signature request cost the requestor.
 Indicated in nQRDO
-3. A new keyring object is created on-chain with it's own dedicated keyring address.
+3. A new keyring object is created on-chain with its own dedicated keyring address.
 4. Add a keyring party with `AddKeyringParty` transaction.
 The fusion client inside the keyring infrastrucutre has its own fusion address.
 Only this address will be able to publish the responses.
 5. Now the keyring is set up and users can request signatures with the respective keyring address.